pelithne/k8s/workshop.md

 # Azure Kubernetes Service (AKS) Workshop

 This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.
+You will do things like:

+ * Clone a github repository
+ * Create docker container images
+ * Run a 2-container application on your local machine
+ * Upload images to a container registry
+ * Create a Kubernetes cluster in Azure
+ * Deploy the application in Kubernetes
+ * Scale/modify/update the application
+ * and much more... and for those of you who finish early, there are some extra assignements involving Azure DevOps and Helm

 ## Running Docker Containers locally